 Written parental requests for preapproved absences must be made in advance to the appropriate assistant principal.
+Forms to request preapproved absences are available at the campus.
 Approval will be based on the student's attendance record, academic standing, and compliance with campus procedures.
 A maximum of five preapproved absences per school year are allowed.
 Preapproved absences are included in the calculation to determine if a student has attended class 90% of the days the class is offered in order to receive credit for the class.
 Make-up assignments are provided for absences approved in advance.
 Preapproved absences count against final examination exemption privileges.